MonashDeepNeuron/Git-Gud/src/git/git.md

 ### Common Terms in Git

-- Repository - A project, workspace or folder containing your codebase.
+- Repository (or repo) - A project, workspace or folder containing your codebase.
 - Staging - State the files that are to be added, those that have changed or those that have been deleted from repository for a commit.
 - Commit - A saved snapshot of the codebase that has an associated hash.
 - Branch - A separate history chain that can later be merged into other branches.
 - Clone - A machine local copy of a repository, usually obtained from a remote repository hosting service (GitHub, GitLab).
 - HEAD - The top (most recent) commit of a branch or repository.
 - Checkout - The means to switch to a branch (HEAD) or commit.
-- Pull/Push - Sync local repository with remote repository by pushing your changes your pulling the remote ones.
+- Pull/Push - Sync local repository with remote repository by pushing up your changes or pulling in the remote ones.
 - Fetch - Pull metadata about for remote changes without integrating remote changes.
 - Merge - Combine the history of another branch into the current branch.
 - Stash - Save changes in a temporary save commit as a Work-In-Progress (WIP).